 How much does All on 4 cost

-Pricing for All on 4 treatment can range from $20,000 -$35,000 across various clinics but as there is no ‘standard’ way to quote for All on 4 treatment, it makes ‘apples with apples’ comparisons almost impossible.
+All on 4 prices can range from $20,000 -$35,000 across various clinics but as there is no ‘standard’ way to quote for All on 4 treatment, it makes ‘apples with apples’ comparisons almost impossible.
 The major factors influencing the final price include:

-- Experience & training of the clinician; like in all professional field years of proven experience delivering results equates with higher fees
+- Experience & training of the dentist; like in all professional field years of proven experience delivering results equates with higher fees

-- Type of dental implants used by the surgeon, top tier products made by the longest serving dental implant manufacturers are more expensive
+- Type of dental implants used by the dentist, top tier products made by the longest serving dental implant manufacturers are more expensive

 - Time allocated for your treatment, some clinics may offer appointments to do ‘try-in’ of your first teeth to check your bite, more time in the planning phase and more post-operative checkups to ensure your proper healing